• Skip to primary navigation

 8. explain marketing processes and consumer behavior

-9. discuss pricing, promoting, developing and distributing products/services
+9. outline pricing, promoting, developing, and distributing products and services

 12. discuss money and banking

-14. be better prepared to organize, motivate and lead a business group
+17. demonstrate how to organize, motivate, and lead a business group

 The U.S. Business Environment